Yves Guillemot interview — Ubisoft is backing new platforms like Google Stadia to expand gaming

 He also said that he embraces technological change and platform changes because it creates the opportunity for disruption.

-“The face that each time you have a disruption, you can be more creative.
+“In fact, each time you have a disruption, you can be more creative.
 People are open to new technologies, and so you can try new things,” Guillemot said.
+“That is very rewarding for the team.
+And we have to go fast because we have to be the first.,” Guillemot said.
 “That is very rewarding for the team.
 And we have to go fast because we have to be the first.”

 Guillemot said he was pleased with the collaboration with Nintendo on the Switch with Mario + Rabbids, and he said that relationship would continue.